Jadessu/Project-Quiz-Game/README.md

                             Quiz Name
     This quiz contains 10 questions and there is no time limit.
 A minimum socre of 70% is required to win the game.
 Click to start!

-_The user will also be presented with a button that reads "**I am not read**" Upon clicking this button, the user will be redirected to the study session, which will open on a new page._
+_The user will also be presented with a button that reads "**I am not ready**" Upon clicking this button, the user will be redirected to the study session, which will open on a new page._

 ### If the user select a topic to be quizzed on, the user will be directed to the quiz section of that category.